FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is before-create Trait to define a phaser to run before create a new record
+Trait to define a phaser to run before create a new record

+### is after-create

 ### multi sub trait_mod:<is>